Or, putting it another way, getting the most out of your platform architecture. We count the branches of the Alfa Romeo 116-Series’ family tree.

 Perhaps the least regarded of the 116-series saloons is in fact believed to have been the earliest.
 This largest of the 116 bodyshells, (internally dubbed 119) was longer and wider, with an extra 110mm in the wheelbase, most of it being concentrated forward of the front bulkhead.
 Said to have been delayed by the oil crisis, when it eventually launched in 1979, Alfa’s claims regarding its origins saw few doubters – the Sei after all looked like a design from the beginning of the decade.

 Debuting the illustrious 2.5-litre V6 engine, it was initially fitted with six carburettors which gave it the dipsomaniac qualities (not to mention running costs) of a Celtic hellraiser.
 The Six is also notable for the fact that it’s the only 116-series variant to feature a front-mounted gearbox – not that this made much difference to shift quality, if contemporary reports are any guide.
 1983 saw a facelift take place, which (partly) addressed its homely looks and offered more economical 2.0-litre petrol and 2.5 diesel versions.
 Sales fizzed out in 1986 with just over 12,000 said to have been made.
-It’s probably fair to call it a flop, if not a disaster of Gamma proportions.
+It’s probably fair to call it a failure.

 By the early 1980’s Alfa Romeo were in trouble.
 With government money in increasingly short supply, they were forced to embark on a joint venture with Nissan for a new volume model while work on a modular mid/large saloon (156-series) was stalling.
 Additionally, US multinationals were showing interest – particularly Ford.
 In this febrile environment, Alfa’s engineers were having to make a little go a very long way.

 1984’s Alfa 90 then was by necessity a reskin of the Alfetta bodyshell, but would now encompass an engine range from 1.8-litres to the Busso V6, with a 2.4 turbodiesel for good measure.
-Styled by Bertone under Marcello Gandini, the 90 couldn’t really hide its decade and a bit architecture, cutting a similar dash to that of the contemporary Fiat Argenta, another contemporary reskin of a much older model.
+Styled by Bertone, the 90 couldn’t really hide its decade and a bit architecture, cutting a similar, if much better wrought dash to that of the contemporary Fiat Argenta, another contemporary reskin of a much older model.

-But if the exterior was conservative, the interior was a riot, featuring a confusing digital instrument panel and an amusing integral dash-mounted attache case – not to mention an non-ergonomic U-shaped handbrake.
-Innovation was alive and well at Arese, just not really of the useful variety.
+But if the exterior was conservative, the interior was a riot, featuring a confusing digital instrument panel and an amusing integral dash-mounted attaché case – not to mention a not terribly ergonomic U-shaped handbrake.
+Innovation was alive and well at Arese, if not of the particularly useful variety.
 Despite being scorned by the UK press – (only the V6 was offered in the UK), over 50,000 were made until 1988.

 The 116-series cars were never less than charming, despite some aesthetic challenges.
 In terms of their abilities however, to say nothing of their build integrity, they were often infuriatingly patchy propositions.
 Getting the most from your investment makes sound business sense, but over-diversification leading to model overlap is not.
 Alfa sold more of the less expensive (read profitable) Giulietta/75 models than the rest of the more expensive 116-Series combined, which perhaps tells us everything we need to know about Piedmontese product planning.